apify-projects/apify-orchestrator/README.md

 }
 ```

-The two codes are very similar, but there are already a few advantages using the Orchestrator:
+The two codes are very similar, but there are already a few advantages to using the Orchestrator:
 we can benefit from logs and regular reports, and the status of the Run is saved into the Key Value Store under the key
-`ORCHESTRATOR-MAIN-CLIENT-RUNS` with the name `my-job`, so, if the Orchestrator times out, we can resurrect it and it
+`ORCHESTRATOR-MAIN-CLIENT-RUNS` with the name `my-job`, so if the Orchestrator times out, we can resurrect it, and it
 will wait for the same Run we started initially.
-Moreover, if we gracefully abort the orchestrator while the external Run is in progress, also the latter will be aborted.
+Moreover, if we gracefully abort the orchestrator while the external Run is in progress, the latter will also be aborted.

 ## Avoiding size limits

 There are two occasions when you could exceed some limit:

-1. when starting a Run and providing an input which is too large, exceeding the API limit:
+1. when starting a Run and providing an input that is too large, exceeding the API limit:
 ```
 Status code 413: the POST payload is too large (limit: 9437184 bytes, actual length: 9453568 bytes)
 ```

-2. when you try to read a dataset which is too large, all at once, exceeding the JavaScript string limit.
+2. when you try to read a dataset that is too large all at once, exceeding the JavaScript string limit.
 ```
 Error: Cannot create a string longer than 0x1fffffe8 characters
 ```